Oral Cancer: Causes, Detection, Treatment & Prevention

 - People diagnosed with oral cavity and oropharyngeal cancer have an average age of 62 years old.
 Still, about a quarter of mouth and throat cancer patients are younger than 55 years old.

-- Men are more likely to get oral cancer — two times than women.
+- Men are twice as likely to get oral cancer than women.

-- Like smoking, drinking alcohol also heightens the risk of an individual getting oral cancer.
-Figures suggest that seven out of ten oral cancer patients are heavy drinkers.
-Smoking partnered with drinking increases the risk of developing oral cancer by as much as 100 times more than those who do not smoke or drink.
+- Alcohol consumption raises the risk of mouth cancer, similar to smoking.
+According to statistics, heavy drinkers make up seven out of 10 oral cancer cases.
+In addition, smoking partnered with drinking increases the risk of developing oral cancer by 100 times more than those who do not smoke or drink.

-- Human papillomavirus (HPV) infection causes some forms of cancer, including mouth and throat.
+- Human papillomavirus (HPV) infection causes cancer in the mouth and throat.

-- A weak immune system increases the likelihood of oral cancer as the immune system serves as the body's defense against viruses, bacteria, and other foreign bodies that can cause infections and diseases.
-The system is made up of cells, tissues, and organs connecting into a network to work together to defend the body.
+- A weak immune system increases the likelihood of oral cancer.
+The immune system is the body's defense against viruses, bacteria, and other foreign bodies that can cause infections and diseases.

 Possible indications of mouth and throat cancer include: